Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             Staphylococcus_aureus_HG003:2000:3211:-.
 For computing
                             all protein, just type "all".
 Default is all.
       --without_strain_pubmed, -n
-                            Retrieving the literature from Pubmed without
-                            assigning strains, Default is False.
+                            This function will retrieve the literature from Pubmed without assigning strains as well.
+Default is False.

     additional arguments:
       --score SCORE, -ps SCORE